 The Netherlands has a wide range of theatre, dance, music theatre, opera and youth companies.
 These are subsidised by the government, government funds, municipalities and/or provinces.
 In addition, there are unsubsidised companies on the commercial market.

-The Netherlands has a large group of subsidized theatre- and dance companies.
-The ministry of OCW gives subsidy to companies in the Basisinfrastructuur (BIS).
+The Netherlands has a large group of subsidised theatre- and dance companies.
+The ministry of OCW gives subsidy to companies in the basic infrastructure (BIS).
 Apart from that the Performing Arts Fund (FPK) gives long-term (four-year) subsidy on behalf of the national government as well.
 Provinces and municipalities also give long-term subsidy.

 There are also theatre makers who do not have a permanent company or core group.
 Young groups and occasional initiatives often produce ad hoc.
 Many national productions apply for project subsidy from the FPK.
-Provinces, municipalities and private funds also subsidize ad hoc theatre initiatives.
-In Amsterdam for example you can go to the Amsterdams Fonds voor de Kunst (AFK).
+Provinces, municipalities and private funds also subsidise ad hoc theatre initiatives.
+In Amsterdam for example you can go to the Amsterdams Fund for the Arts (AFK).

 Companies and young talent

 Talent development is one of the priorities of the Dutch cultural policy.
 The BIS companies have been given the task to invest in talent development.
 In addition, 'development institutions' are funded in the BIS for the period 2021-2024: